Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 #### Procedure

-*Venduo POS > Management > Tab STORES > Button Add > Store Wizard - Step 8*
+*POS > Management > Tab STORES > Button Add > Store Wizard - Step 8*

 ![Wizard 08](../../Assets/Screenshots/POS/Management/Stores/StoreWizard/SW08.png "[Store Wizard]")

 1. Check the summary.

-    > [Info] In the summary, missing data or problems that can lead to restrictions when using Venduo POS are indicated with a yellow warning triangle.
+    > [Info] In the summary, missing data or problems that can lead to restrictions when using POS are indicated with a yellow warning triangle.
     Remember these points and correct them manually afterwards if necessary.
     The summary also indicates whether the POS can be used.